Awni00/relational-convolutions/rebuttals/icml/Qhan.md

 ## Discussion on *real-world* applications

+> Weakness Lack of Real-World Applications: While the paper demonstrates the effectiveness of relational convolutional networks in capturing hierarchical relations on relational games, it lacks exploration or discussion of potential real-world applications beyond synthetic games.

 > Can you elaborate on potential real-world applications or scenarios where relational convolutional networks could be applied beyond the experimental tasks considered in the paper?

-We agree about the importance of this question.
-In the current version of the paper, **we discussed real-world applications in Appendix C**.
-This discussion needed to be relegated to the appendix in the initial version of the paper due to space constraints.
-The final submission allows an additional page, which will allow us to **add a discussion of real-world applications in the main text**.
-Please find a draft of the discussion to be added below.
+We agree that the lack of discussion or exploration of potential real-world applications is a limitation of our work.
+We would like to highlight Appendix C in the paper which discusses potential real-world applications involving higher-order relational tasks which can be pursued by future work.

+We would like to take this opportunity to provide a brief discussion on these ideas.
+We would be happy to incorporate a version of this discussion into the main text of the paper using the additional space allowed in the final version.

 ---

 While the experiments in this paper are primarily synthetic, allowing for a more controlled evaluation of the proposed architecture, there exist several important real-world tasks where relational convolutional networks could be applied.

 One example is *computer vision and visual scene understanding*.
 In any naturalistic visual scene, there are typically several objects and the spatial, visual, and semantic relations between them are crucial for parsing the scene.
 The CLEVR benchmark on visual scene understanding [1] was used in early work on relational representation [2].
 In more complex situations, the objects in the scene may fall into natural groupings, and the spatial, visual, and semantic relations between those groups may be important for parsing a scene (e.g., objects forming larger components with functional dependence determined by the relations between them).
 Integrating relational convolutions into a visual scene understanding system may enable reasoning about such higher-order relations.
 An important task that is related but orthogonal to relational processing is "object discovery".
 A promising direction of future work would be to explore how object-discovery methods such as Slot Attention [3] can be incorporated with relational processing modules such as relational convolutional networks.

 Another example is *sequence modeling* (e.g., *language modeling*).
 Modeling the relations between objects is usually essential for many sequence modeling tasks.
 For example, syntactic and semantic relations between words are crucial to parsing language.
 Higher-order relations are also important, capturing syntactic and semantic relational features across different locations in the text and multiple length-scales and layers of hierarchy.
 See for example some relevant work in linguistics [4,5].
 The attention matrix in Transformers can be thought of as implicitly representing relations between tokens.
 It is possible that composing Transformer layers also learns hierarchical relations.
 However, as shown in this work and previous work on relational representation, Transformers have limited efficiency in representing relations.
 Thus, incorporating relational convolutions into Transformer-based sequence models may yield meaningful improvements in the relational aspects of sequence modeling.
 One way to do this is by cross-attending to the sequence of relational objects produced by relational convolutions, each of which summarizes the relations within a group of objects at some level of hierarchy.